 "We must do everything possible to advance an international order that is most conducive to our security, prosperity and values, and we are strengthened in this effort by the solidarity of our alliances," he added.

-"Instead, we must use all tools of American power to provide for the common defense, including providing effective leadership to our alliances.
+"Instead, we must use all tools of American power to provide for the common defence, including providing effective leadership to our alliances."